-Emergencies: After contacting 911, when appropriate, all emergencies and injuries must be reported to the office of the Amenity Manager (phone number 813-421-9898).
+Emergencies: After contacting 911, when appropriate, all emergencies and injuries must be reported to the office of the Amenity Manager.

 Please note that the Amenity Facilities are unattended facilities.
 Persons using the Amenity Facilities do so at their own risk.
 Staff members are not present to provide personal training, exercise consultation or athletic instruction, unless otherwise noted, to Patrons or Guests.
 Persons interested in using the Amenity Facilities are encouraged to consult with a physician prior to commencing a fitness program.